coen-hyde/Shanty-Mongo/README.markdown

 	Student::all(array('name.first' => 'Bob')); // Returns only Students with the first name of 'Bob' SchoolCaptain::all(); // Returns only school captains

-Before you jump in and use inheritance all over the place just be aware that searching subclasses will use query the attribute '_type' so be sure to index it for use in production.
+Before you jump in and use inheritance all over the place just be aware that searching subclasses will query the attribute '_type' so be sure to index it for use in production.

 	$users = User::all(); // No lookup on '_type'
 	$students = Student::all(); // A lookup on '_type' is used